yay my annual road trip to a random climbing festival *bishop edition*

 Besides climbing, I've gotten into a real crafty mood in preperation for the Flash Foxy Fest in March, which I was planning on vending at with my sister.
 I made a bunch of block printed t-shirts and random ceramics.
 I've been doing a lot of tattoo work for my friends, learned how to knit, and have been consistently reading two books a week since the start of the year.
 Art school burn-out kind of fizzled my creative spark, so it's been nice to get some of that back, but in a different, tangible medium.
 I like working with my hands a lot, perhaps something I've gained from learning technical climbing skills, and having outlets for all this pent-up creative frustration.
 Obviously I can't be a dirtbag rock climbing guide forever, and I need a long term plan of what to do with my life.
 I'm sure I would like to do something creative, big physical projects, incorporating the outdoors and this silly sport somehow.
 Hm, I enjoy indie climbing films quite a bit, and have been thinking of exploring this realm.
 Although I initially had a rough time adjusting to Estes, I have really settled in here, hanging out at Maddie's log cabin, going to the library, hiking and climbing with friends.
 I also started taking escitalopram, which might explain my good mood these days.

-My big trip of the season was all the way to Bishop, California, for the Flash Foxy Festival.
+My big trip of the season was all the way out to Bishop, California, for the Flash Foxy Festival.
 I had never climbed California granite before, and even if I didn't make it to Yosemite this summer, I was super stoked for the big-ah trad routes and world class boulders of the Eastern Sierra.
+It was shockingly gorgeous out there, I'm used to the mountains of the Colorado Rockies, but the Eastern Sierra range seemed ten times higher, with thousands of sharp peaks.
 I carpooled there in my new van with a trans girl I met on Discord.
 It turned out to be a good decision, as we were able to stealth and sneak showers the entire festival, while splitting gas and driving time.
 This is the first road trip I've ever been on where I ended up in the green, making a profit of about a hundred bucks.
 Pretty sick!
 I also discovered my van is the perfect road trip vehicle, driving really well (except for the one time it mysteriously filled up with smoke...) and having a great driving system where the passenger can take a comfortable nap in the bed while the other person drives.
 We mostly drove there and back straight, although I was tempted to make a stop in Moab.
 The weather on the way there was questionable, with icy roads, closed highways, and crazy winds through Wyoming.
 We crashed for a night in Salt Lake City, passing by the gorgeous salt flats, and quickly visited the infamous Clown Motel.
-The first day of the festival, I went bouldering in the Happy's, mostly to scout out locations for the clini The next day my sister Judy visited from LA, and we tabled together at the vendors market.
-I sold block printed shirts and she sold fish.
-I took a break in the middle of the day to go rope climbing in the Owen's river valley, with a really fun approach involving river crossing on this planks.
-The sport routes were great.
-Sunday, I volunteered in the morning for a prescribed burn, and then guided with my new friend Matt for Ady's bouldering clinic, called Movement for Climbers.
-I thought that would be the end of my festival experience, but Christine invited me to climb in Pine Creek Canyon the next mourning, and I couldn't resist.
-Pine Creek was the place I wanted to visit most in Bishop, mostly for this really sick 10b trad crack called Sheila, my only must-do route in the area.
-I thought I missed my chance with all this work I had to do, but luckily my vanmate was a good sport and we had a great day in the shady canyon, my favorite day of climbing of the entire trip.
+The first day of the festival, I went bouldering in the Happy's, mostly to scout out locations for the clinic I would be guiding on Sunday.
+I'm not too big of a boulderer, so I spent most of the day exploring and walking around, trying a problem or two when I felt like it.
+I don't know, I really want to get into bouldering this summer, as it would definetly improve my trad climbing, but it hasn't struck me yet.
+Maybe I just need a really good project.
+The next day my sister Judy visited from LA, and we tabled together at the vendors market.
+I sold block printed shirts and she sold block printed fish, both which turned out to be quite popular.
+Judy covered my booth mid-day so I could get some rope climbing in at the Owen's river valley, which had a really fun approach involving river crossing on thin planks.
+The sport routes were shady, and all around great.
+I didn't get on anything spectacular, but I can feel myself getting back in the leading groove.
+We ended the day back at the fairgrounds to sell a few more fish, before Judy set up her projector to map some visuals onto my tall, white van, which Magz pointed out is the perfect screen for movies and video games.
+That makes me feel better about how goofy and swagless my van looks, lol.